rocky-linux/documentation/docs/books/admin_guide/06-users.md

     You should always use the administration commands instead of manually editing the files.

+!!!
+Note

+    Some commands in this chapter require administrator rights.
+    By convention, we will specify the command `sudo` when commands are to be run with administrator rights.
+    For the examples to work properly, please check that the account you're using has the right to use the `sudo` command.

 ## Group management

 Modified files, added lines: